graygnuorg/pound/README.md

 perfectly.
-What's worse, sessions are critical in order to allow web-based applications to function correctly - it is vital that once a session is established all subsequent requests from the same browser be directed to the same back-end server.
+What's worse, sessions are critical in order to allow web-based applications to function correctly - it is vital that once a session is established all subsequent requests from the same browser be directed to the same backend server.

 Six possible ways of detecting a session have been implemented in __pound__ (hopefully the most useful ones): by client address, by Basic